 New visitors will be paying close attention to the order of your service.
 It’s important to include them in ways they won’t find embarrassing.
 Here’s how:

 - Welcome them, but don’t single them out.
 Simply say something like “If this is your first Sunday with us, welcome!
 We’re so glad you’re here!”.
-Whatever you do, don’t make them stand up or raise their hands.
+It’s probably best not to ask them stand up or raise their hands.
 Some new visitors might not mind this, but it could mortify others!

 - Let your visitors know there’s a connection card in their bulletin, and tell them where to turn it in.
 If you want to make sure you get these back, tell them to take the card to the welcome desk after the service in exchange for a free gift.